rockwood/www/_posts/2016-07-11-concurrent-feature-tests-with-phoenix.md

 [phantomjs](http://phantomjs.org/).
 See the [Hound readme](https://hexdocs.pm/hound/readme.html)
 for details.

 First, install the driver.
-Here, I'm using homebrew

 ```sh
 > brew install selenium-server-standalone
 ```

-Then, start the selenium-server daemon.
+Then start the selenium-server daemon.
 Hound doesn't start webdriver servers itself, so you'll need to manage that.
 Selenium installed via homebrew registers itself as a service.

 ```sh